-5 Things To Avoid When Selling
+5 Things NOT To Do When Selling

 Put your bright yellow buyers cap on with me and imagine you’re searching for a new home.
-A place you can be comfortable inviting your friends over for a birthday party, or hosting the next family holiday.
+A place you can be comfortable inviting your friends over for a birthday party, or hosting the next family holiday event.
 You’re scrolling through the different properties online and decide to go see a few in person... now ask yourself, what differentiates the properties to you?
 What helps you filter the properties you just want to see online and which you are compelled to see in person?

 After decades of witnessing just about every listing faux pas, misstep, and bad marketing strategy out there, I’ve compiled the top 5 things to avoid when selling your property.
 Let’s get your listing from one they just want to see online, to one they are compelled to see in person!